membraneframework-labs/guide/guide/creating_element/synchronization.md

   end
 ```

-This action is useful in a scenario where, for example, audio is sent over Bluetooth that introduces noticeable delay and video is presented on screen with almost without latency.
-In such scenario, the video player need to be delayed to synchronize what you can see and hear.
-By setting latency you can
+This action is useful in a scenario where, for example, audio is sent over Bluetooth that introduces noticeable delay
+and video is presented on screen with almost no latency.
+In such scenario, the video player need to be delayed
-let the framework to this for you!
+to synchronize what you can see and hear.
+By setting latency you can let the framework to this for you!

 ## Providing a clock

-Some elements can provide a different source of time - like a hardware clock from sound card or elapsed time according to some library (like `libshout` consuming audio and sleeping for some time with small precision).
+Some elements can provide a different source of time - like a hardware clock from sound card or elapsed time
+according to some library (like `libshout` consuming audio and sleeping for some time with small precision).

 To become a clock provider for a pipeline your element needs to: